2007 and 2008

 In 2007 Alan also collaborated in the re-releases of old DM albums.

-"I don't think that any other band member would have had the time or the
+"I don't think that any other band member would have had the time or the interest

-produce radical new mixes of the old songs.
-I was involved only sporadic,
+mixes of the old songs.
+I was involved only sporadically, just listened to the

-just listened to the songs, saying 'yes', 'no', 'yes' ..."[7]
+songs, saying 'yes', 'no', 'yes' ..."[7]

 Kingdom / Tomorrow, followed by the album Hourglass on

-October 22.
-He had worked together with Andrew Phillpott, who
+Again, he had worked together with Andrew Phillpott, who belongs to the DM-Team,

-belongs to the DM-Team, and Christian Eigner, the live-drummer of the band.
+and Christian Eigner, the live-drummer of the band.

-The album was some kind of "accident" or "occupational therapy" because after
+The album was some kind of "accident" or "occupational therapy" because after the

 home and tried to get back in the swing of things.
 It's always quite difficult